 Ferdinand de Saussure is a Swiss linguist.
 He worked for years in linguistics and semiology.
 Do you know what semiology is?
 It is the study of the connotation of symbols and signs.
 He came up with the idea that every word has a linguistic sign that consists of two parts,

-the signifier that is the phonetic form of the word, and the signified which is the conceptual form.
+the signifier which is the phonetic form of the word, and the signified which is the conceptual form.
 This theory gained great popularity and laid a foundation for modern linguistics.

 Noam Chomsky is a professor at the University of Arizona.
 He invented the theory of universal grammar, which is called Chomsky Hierarchy.
 He is a very intelligent man, and he has written 100 books on linguists.